Single Sign-on (SAML 2.0)

 • SAML enables single sign-on by allowing the user to authenticate at an identity provider and access service providers without additional authentication.
 In addition, identity federation (linking multiple identities) with SAML allows for a better-customized user experience at each service while promoting privacy.

-• Using SAML to “reuse” a single act of authentication (such as logging in with a username and password) multiple times across multiple services can reduce the cost of maintaining account information.
+• Using SAML to “reuse” a single authentication act (such as logging in with a username and password) multiple times across multiple services can reduce the cost of maintaining account information.
 This burden is transferred to the identity provider.

-• SAML can act to push responsibility for proper management of identities to the identity provider, which is more often compatible with its business model than that of a service provider.
+• SAML can act to shift responsibility for proper identity management to the identity provider, which is more often compatible with its business model than that of a service provider.

 Here, you will find some helpful information on configuring a single sign-on using SAML for your Yodeck account.